 - Two analysts should analyse and interpret each sample.
-Any discrepancies should be resolved by assessment by a third analyst - Each analyst should be suitably qualified according to recognised national standards - Each analyst should score independently 100 nuclei for each sample.
+Any discrepancies should be resolved by assessment by a third analyst - Each analyst should be suitably gualified according to recognised national standards - Each analyst should score independently 100 nuclei for each sample.
 The first analyst should start the analysis from the left side of the slide and the second analyst from the right one - Each analyst should document their results in separate sheets - Analyse only intact nuclei, not overlapped or crowded nuclei or nuclei covered by cytoplasmic debris or high degree of autofluorescence - Avoid areas where there is excess of cytoplasmic debris or non-specific hybridisation - Signal intensity may vary, even with a single nucleus.
-In such cases, use single filters and/or adjust the focal plane In suboptimal conditions signals may appear diffuse.
-If two signals of the same - colour touch each other, or the distance between them is no greater than two signal widths, or when there is a faint strand connecting the two signals, count as one signal - If in doubt about whether a cell is analysable or not, then do not analyse it.
+In such cases, use single filters and/or adjust the focal plane - In suboptimal conditions signals may appear diffuse.
+If two signals of the same colour touch each other, or the distance between them is no greater than two signal widths, or when there is a faint strand connecting the two signals, count as one signal - If in do